 - 120 g brown sugar

 - 3 eggs

 - 1 teaspoon vanilla sugar

-Pre-heat the oven to 170°C (325ºF) and prepare a square/rectangle baking tin (mine was 29cm x 19cm) by lining it with baking paper or by greasing.
+Pre-heat the oven to 170°C (325ºF) and prepare a large square/rectangle baking tin by lining it with baking paper or by greasing.

-Slowly heat the chocolate and butter in a pan until just melted then add in the milk.
+Slowly heat the chocolate and butter in a pan until just melted then add in the coffee (or milk)

 Sift the vanilla sugar, flour and cocoa and stir into the wet ingredients until just combined.

-Pour into the prepared tin and sprinkle over the cherries (I aimed for one cherry in each brownie square).
-Bake for around 22-25 minutes for a gooey brownie and 30-35 minutes for a firmer one.
-The brownie's top should be just set if baking it gooey and for a firmer brownie, an inserted skewer will come out clean.
+Pour into the prepared tin and push the cherries down into the top.
+Bake for around 20-22 minutes for a gooey brownie and 25-30 minutes for a firmer one (if you want it to be ultra gooey, keep checking every minute or so from 17 minutes).
+The brownie's top should be JUST set if baking it gooey and for a firmer brownie, an inserted skewer will come out clean

 Remove from the oven and either allow it to cool completely or serve it warm with ice-cream.
 Enjoy!